Kids News and Reviews

 written by Lorrie Holmes June 12, 2019

-There is always a reason for a child’s behaviour and it is our job as their caregivers to uncover where it’s coming from; to always be trying to understand it within the context of each individual child.
+There is always a reason for a child’s behaviour and as Early Childhood Educators, it is our job to uncover where it’s coming from; to always be trying to understand it within the context of each individual child.

 Written by Ana Cassidy, Early Childhood Educator & Author